 Struggling through the Grunge Decade...

 Lane's exit from Warrant didn't last long.
 He re-convened with the band (now sporting some replacement members) for 1995's Ultraphobic album, a decidedly "90s" sounding disc that garnered decent reviews and a small cult following but was still a far cry from their success of just a few years prior.
 The alternative leanings of 1996's Belly To Belly fared even worse than Ultraphobic in the marketplace and after releasing a live album, several greatest hits compilations and a disc of cover songs, Lane left Warrant again -- seemingly for good -- in 2004.
 Warrant released the Born Again album in 2006 with new vocalist Jamie St. James (formerly of Black N Blue), while Lane attempted to restart his stalled solo career.
 By the mid '00s, however, Lane was becoming more famous for his repeated stints in rehab for alcohol and drug problems, several D.U.I. arrests (one of which resulted in a 120 day jail term) and his appearance on the VH1 reality show "Celebrity Fit Club" than for his musical endeavors.
 The classic Warrant lineup attempted to reunite for a 2008 concert tour that ultimately only resulted in a handful of shows before Lane was out of the band again - for the final time.
-Warrant has since carried on without him, releasing the Rockaholic album in 2011 with new vocalist Robert Mason.
+Warrant has since carried on without him, releasing Rockaholic in 2011 and Louder, Harder, Faster with vocalist Robert Mason.
 Lane was last seen on stage in 2010 as a fill-in vocalist for the '80s band Great White while their frontman Jack Russell recovered from a surgical procedure.
 At the time of his death, Jani had been continuing to work on new solo material and had just taped an appearance on VH1 Classic's "That Metal Show" in July of 2011 to promote it.
 Lane leaves behind a wife and two children from previous marriages.
 After an autopsy, the Los Angeles County medical examiner's office determined the exact cause of death to be "acute alcohol poisoning."

 On a Personal Note...